mitre-ace-direct/ace-direct/README.md

     $
     ```

-1. Edit all values in `~/ace-direct/dat/config.json` to match your environment.
+1. **Edit all values in `~/ace-direct/dat/config.json` to match your environment**.
 Many of the default values will work as is for a default ACE Direct installation.
 View `~/ace-direct/dat/parameter_desc.json` for a description of each configuration variable.
 1. Build the application servers:

     ```bash